catseye/The-Platform/README.markdown

 just plunked down some binary packages from `pkgsrc` but that'd be far too easy, wouldn't it.
-Or rather, inclusion of source and making sure you can build from that source improves "hackability", that is, it lowers barriers to customization to individual circumstance.
+Or rather, inclusion of source and making sure you can build from that source improves "hackability", that is, it lowers barriers to customization for individual circumstances.
 Yes.
 I'm sure that's what we were trying to say.

 Some of Cat's Eye Technologies' projects were originally written in (or otherwise depended on) some language (or other system or tool) which is not